smusali/gitco/README.md

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.

+This project adheres to our [Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.

 ## 📄 License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.